KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 1. Generate an image that has the curl, and jq commands.
 You can either:

-    - Build your own image, which the recommended option.
+    - Build your own image, which is the recommended option.
     - Use a base Ubuntu image, which will get you started faster but is only for testing purposes.

     Build your own image